SAP boss McDermott loses eye after falling down stairs

-FRANKFURT (Reuters) - The chief executive of SAP (SAPG.DE), Europe’s biggest software firm, lost an eye and was briefly in life-threatening danger after falling down a flight of stairs in July, the company said on Thursday.
+FRANKFURT, Sept 17 (Reuters) - The chief executive of SAP , Europe’s biggest software firm, lost an eye and was briefly in life-threatening danger after falling down a flight of stairs in July, the company said on Thursday.

 Bill McDermott fell while visiting family in the United States over the July 4 holiday weekend and landed on a splinter of glass.
 A long operation saved his eye, but in the end doctors had to remove it due to an infection, SAP said.